Process guide

 How do I make a 3D QR code scannable?

-Use enough module size, keep a clear quiet zone, choose a contrast-friendly material or finish, and test the printed part in its real environment.
+Use enough QR square size, keep a clear clear border, choose a contrast-friendly material or finish, and test the printed part in its real environment.

-What error correction level should I use for 3D printed QR codes?
+What does scan protection mean for 3D printed QR codes?

 Should I test with one phone or multiple phones?